Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

 3 stars As a testament to how out of hand my queue of albums has gotten, I'm finally getting to the latest release by Prog Metal giants Mastodon.
 Released back in October of last year, Hushed and Grim is their first album in 4 years--if I'm not mistaken, the longest amount of time between any two releases for them.
-[I'm realizing only now that I actually completely missed the other 2017 release when it came out, their EP Cold Dark Place.
-This will be rectified ASAP.]
 A double album at about an hour and a half long, this is a big'n...
 [Methinks too 'big'.
 See my final thoughts below.
 Plenty of great material on here, and I hope my notes are of assistance to future listeners.]

 "The Beast" starts off with a very... country twang?
 Very very interesting choice; frankly unfamiliar territory coming from Mastodon.
 It's pretty actually.
-Very unique sound.
-Couldn't not mention it.
-I can't say some people aren't going to hate it.
+Very unique sound; I couldn't not mention it.
+I can't say some people aren't going to hate it [downer much?].
 Around minute 2 is a pretty sizeable shift.
 Great rhythm here.
-Given the weird(?) start, a surprise favorite for me!
+Given the odd start, a surprise favorite for me!

 "Teardrinker" was... alright.
 It had a pretty interesting synth(?) solo.
 Just a sound you don't hear too too often in the scope of Prog Metal, if I can say anything.
 The performance in the latter half was pretty spectacular from all camps, so it's a shame it's not a great song in and of itself--weird it's the... top(?!) played song from the album on Spotify(?!).
 Whatever haha.
-I will never pretend to understand the tastes, desires and expectations of 'your average listener'.
-[Wow.
-I sound like a dickhead, don't I?]
+I will never pretend to understand the tastes, desires or expectations of 'your average listener'.
+[I just hope I don't sound like a d*ckhead here.]

 Best I can offer them is a True Rate of 3.5/5.0.
 At best.